Stratified $\beta$-numbers and traveling salesman in Carnot groups: Introduction

-The original theorem in Jones's paper has $\gamma$ expressed in terms of a sum over dyadic cubes of $\R^2$ (and $\beta$ is also expressed in terms of cubes), but it is well known that the sum over cubes is equivalent to the integral over balls up to absolute multiplicative constants.
+The original theorem in Jones's paper has $\beta$ expressed in terms of a sum over dyadic cubes of $\R^2$ (and $\beta$ is also expressed in terms of cubes), but it is well known that the sum over cubes is equivalent to the integral over balls up to absolute multiplicative constants.
 It is also important to note that the 2 in the exponent of $\beta^2$ comes from the power type of the modulus of convexity of $\R^n$ whereas the 2 in the exponent of the $r^2$ is simply the Hausdorff dimension of $\R^2$.

 In order for the term $\int_0^\infty \int_{\R^2} \beta_E(x,r)^2 ~dx ~r^{-2} dr$ to be finite, one must have that $\beta_E(x,r)$ is small for ``most'' balls in the sense that the singular integral over $x$ and $r$ is finite.
 Thus, one can view this as a quantitative version of Rademacher's theorem, which says rectifiable curves have tangents almost everywhere.
 Note that there are two directions for the first statement of the theorem.
-The forward direction is the necessary direction and the backwards is the sufficient.
+The ``only if'' direction is the necessary direction and the ``if'' direction is the sufficient.

 Since Jones's original paper, the traveling salesman theorem has been generalized to higher dimensional Euclidean spaces $\R^d$ \cite{Ok-TSP} and even Hilbert space $\ell_2$ \cite{Schul-TSP}.
-Recently, people have even studied variants of the analyst's traveling salesman problem for H\"older curves \cite{BNV}, although we still do not have a complete picture.
+See \cite{bishop-peres, pajot} for more context and additional applications of these theorems.
+Recently, researchers have even studied variants of the analyst's traveling salesman problem for H\"older curves \cite{BNV}, although we still do not have a complete picture.

-As for addressing the analyst's traveling salesman problem in non-Euclidean spaces, the majority of the effort has been in the setting of Carnot groups \cite{CLZ}, and in particular the Heisenberg group \cite{FFP, juillet, li-schul-1, li-schul-2} (although there has also been work done in certain fractal spaces \cite{david-schul}).
+As for addressing the analyst's traveling salesman problem in non-Euclidean spaces, much of the effort has been in the setting of Carnot groups \cite{CLZ}, and in particular the Heisenberg group \cite{FFP, juillet, li-schul-1, li-schul-2}, although there has also been work done in general metric spaces \cite{hahlomaa, schul, david-schul-2} and certain fractal spaces \cite{david-schul}.